inthra/w1Fri-UserLookup/README.md

 ## Description

 A website where the user can enter a GitHub username into a form.
 The website will display names and descriptions of that username's public repositories.
+The app incorporates API to retrieve GitHub information.

 ## Setup/Installation Requirements